What is Buprenorphine/Naloxone (Suboxone®) and How Does it Work?

-Suboxone®, or any Buprenorphine medication, should not be taken with benzodiazepines or alcohol as there is danger of significant respiratory depression.
-If a patient takes benzodiazepines, or other medications, they should speak to their medical provider before starting a Buprenorphine/Naloxone treatment program.
+Suboxone®, or any buprenorphine medication, should not be taken with benzodiazepines or alcohol as there is a danger of significant respiratory depression.
+If you take benzodiazepines or other medications, speak with your medical provider before starting a Suboxone® treatment program.

-So what does this have to do with precipitating withdrawal?
-If an individual who takes Buprenorphine/Naloxone for the first time also has other opioids in their system, the Buprenorphine/Naloxone will compete with that other opioid for the receptor.
-Because of its “high affinity,” it wins the battle, throwing the other opioid off the receptor site and taking its place.
+What does this have to do with precipitating withdrawal?
+If an individual who takes buprenorphine/naloxone for the first time also has other opioids in their system, the buprenorphine/naloxone competes with the other opioid for the receptor.
+Because of its high affinity, buprenorphine wins the battle, throwing the other opioid off the receptor site and taking its place.

-It is very important that patients present for the first dose of Buprenorphine/Naloxone in a state of mild to moderate withdrawal to eliminate the possibility of unnecessary discomfort.
+The severe symptoms may last for hours.
+Patients receiving their first dose of buprenorphine/naloxone must be in a state of mild to moderate withdrawal to avoid the possibility of unnecessary discomfort.

 In order to start Suboxone treatment, you have to be in active withdrawal.
 Initial withdrawal symptoms generally include yawning, sneezing, sweating, nausea, and muscle cramping.
-Our treatment center staff can help you determine if you are in withdrawal or not.
-In general, most short acting opioids (like heroin, fentanyl, morphine, and oxycodone) result in withdrawal symptoms starting about 6 hours after consumption, but this varies by individual.
+Our treatment centre care providers can help you determine if you are in withdrawal or not.
+In general, most short-acting opioids (like heroin, fentanyl, morphine, and oxycodone) result in withdrawal symptoms starting about 6 hours after consumption, but this varies by individual.
 If you have used a long-acting opioid (like Methadone), you will need to wait much longer to enter withdrawal.